 There are two solutions: setup the SE Group to run on the same machine as the collector or have the clocks synchronized.
-Since drifting clocks can cause problems/confusion in other parts of the MYNAH System beside App-to-App, we recommend synchronizing your clocks.
+Since drifting clocks can cause problems/confusion in other parts of the MYNAH System beside AppApp, we recommend synchronizing your clocks.